IBM/terraform-guardium-gdp/docs/preparing-guardium.md

 ### 4. Configure Directory for Universal Connector CSV Upload

 For Universal Connector modules that upload CSV profile files, you need to ensure the upload directory is accessible.
-The modules support two configurations:

-#### Option 1: Using CLI User (Recommended)

 After following the [IBM documentation for enabling SSH key pairs](https://www.ibm.com/docs/en/gdp/12.x?topic=mdarasb-enabling-ssh-key-pairs-data-archive-data-export-data-mart), configure your `terraform.tfvars`: